-Ottawa University is a private, religious school in a small town setting in Ottawa, Kansas.
-Ottawa University was founded in 1865 and now enrolls around 885 students a year, including 719 undergrads.
-Ottawa University provides on-campus housing for up to 940 students.
+Ottawa University is a private, religious school in the small town setting of Ottawa, Kansas.
+Ottawa University was founded in 1865 and the school currently enrolls around 886 students per year, including 720 undergraduates.
+Ottawa University provides housing for up to 940 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 75% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Ottawa University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Ottawa University has many options for athletes.
 See them all and learn more about life at Ottawa University on the Student Life page.

 The definition of a "good school" is different for different people.
 Admissions criteria, acceptance rate and average GPA are good indicators of how selective an institution is.

 Let's take a look at these areas to get a better idea of what Ottawa University offers and if it might be a good choice for you.

 Ottawa University is moderately difficult to get into.
 The university admitted 70% of all applicants in 2021.
 Out of 1,845 applications received in 2022, 1,297 students were offered admission.